 Back-to-School Eye Health Tips from Lighthouse Guild

-Lighthouse Guild, the leading vision and health organization, notes that good vision is one of the keys to success in school and encourages parents to make sure their children get regular vision screenings.
-“Scheduling an eye exam is the most important thing you can do to protect your child’s vision is to make sure they get an eye exam,” says Dr. Laura Sperazza, Director of Vision Rehabilitation Services at Lighthouse Guild.
-“An eye health professional can determine if your child needs eyeglasses or lenses, or if there is a vision problem that requires further intervention.
+Get regular vision screenings — “Vision health is one of the keys to success in school, and the most important thing you can do to protect your child’s vision is to make sure they get an eye exam,” says Dr. Laura Sperazza, Director of Vision Rehabilitation Services at Lighthouse Guild.
+“An eye health professional can determine if your child needs eyeglasses or contact lenses, or if there is a vision problem that requires further intervention.”

-- Wearing your glasses – Help your child understand the importance of wearing their eyeglasses.
-If they are resistant, because they believe glasses are unattractive, try pointing out sports figures and other respected people who wear glasses.
+Wear Your Glasses – Help your child understand the importance of wearing their eyeglasses.
+If they are resistant because they believe glasses are unattractive, try pointing out sports figures and other well-known people who wear glasses.
 Talk with them about how to clean and store their glasses.

 Rest Your Eyes – Looking continuously at a computer, phone or TV screen can tire eyes.
-Encourage your child to take a break from staring at “the screen,” which will tire their eyes.
+Encourage your child to take a break from staring at the screen.

 About Lighthouse Guild